 Our work often resembles journalistic alchemy — we mash together the complexities of science with the malleable art of storytelling in an attempt to forge a precious new alloy.
 It can be a mind-bending enterprise, but we relish the challenge.

 At Quanta Magazine, scientific accuracy is every bit as important as telling a good story.
-As a nonprofit foundation-funded publication, all of Quanta’s resources go toward producing responsible, freely-accessible journalism that is meticulously researched, reported, edited, copy-edited and fact-checked.
-And having editorial independence ensures the impartiality of our science coverage — our articles do not reflect or represent the views of the Simons Foundation.
+Since Quanta is a nonprofit foundation-funded publication, all of its resources go toward producing responsible, freely accessible journalism that is meticulously researched, reported, edited, copy-edited and fact-checked.
+And our editorial independence ensures the impartiality of our science coverage — our articles do not reflect or represent the views of the Simons Foundation.
 All editorial decisions, including which research or researchers to cover, are made by Quanta’s staff reporting to the editor in chief; editorial content is not reviewed by anyone outside of the news team prior to publication; Quanta has no involvement in any of the Simons Foundation’s grant-giving or research efforts; and researchers who receive funding from the foundation do not receive preferential treatment.
 The decision to cover a particular researcher or research result is made solely on editorial grounds in service of our readers.

-To reach an even wider audience, we have syndication partnerships with ScientificAmerican.com, Wired.com, TheAtlantic.com and other publications, which reprint our articles free of charge.
-Through international partnerships, our articles have been translated into German, Chinese and Japanese, and we plan to make them available in other languages.
+To reach an even wider audience, we have syndication partnerships with several publications, which reprint our articles.
+Through international partnerships, our articles have been translated into German, Spanish, Chinese, Japanese and Polish, and we plan to make them available in other languages.
 We want everyone to keep reading.

-Thank you for your interest in Quanta Magazine.
-We invite you to explore our pages and look forward to hearing your thoughts.
+Thank you for visiting Quanta Magazine.
+We invite you to explore our pages, and we look forward to your comments.